 - Teams are your shared workspace within your organization.

-- Projects cover a set of data, e.g., for one user research study, like a set of interviews.
+- Projects cover a set of data, for example, for one user research study, like a set of interviews.

 - Notes are the way to import and store your raw data.
 They can contain text, images, videos, and other file attachments.

-- Tags are applied to parts of your data, e.g., a relevant user quote, to later spot themes.
+- Tags are applied to parts of your data, for example, a relevant user quote, to spot themes later on.
 You are free to define your own taxonomy of tags.